-Interdisciplinary research has significantly shaped her teaching interests and practices.
-Her courses include explorations of American and African American art history, medicine and visual culture, and race and representation, and the history of photography.
-Engaging with a broad range of visual forms – from high-status paintings to snapshots and new media – these courses emphasize the relationship between images and social history, identity formation, and popular culture.
+Interdisciplinary research has significantly shaped her teaching of American art history, African American visual culture, art and science, race and representation, and the history of photography.
+Engaging with a broad range of visual forms – from high-status paintings to snapshots and new media – her courses emphasize the relationship between images and social history, identity formation, and popular culture.
 Many prioritize experiential learning, innovative research, and civic engagement, such as the humanities labs she created through the Photography and Migration Project.

 Since 2015, Sheehan has served as executive editor of the Smithsonian Institution’s Archives of American Art Journal.
 In this role she has developed special issues on African American art, artist Robert Motherwell, Latino art, art and the environment, and feminism and archives, in addition to integrating into the journal special commissions by contemporary artists and curators.

 In 2019 Sheehan was elected to the membership of the American Antiquarian Society (AAS).
 She previously held a National Endowment for the Humanities Fellowship at the AAS in 2010 and led the 2017 summer seminar organized by the AAS’s Center for Historic American Visual Culture.